jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 * The default admin password for Wildfly is <code>admin123!</code>
 * The web interface address is bind by default to the current container's IP address, you can change it using the environemnt variable <code>JBOSS_BIND_ADDRESS</code>
 * There is a MySQL JBDC driver module pre-installed
+* You can enable the debug options for standalone mode by setting the environment variable <code>JBOSS_DEBUG_PORT</code>

 **JBoss Wildfly/EAP ports:**
 * The HTTP port by default is <code>8080</code>, you can change it using the environment variable <code>JBOSS_HTTP_PORT</code>